greatest-ape/OctaSine/README.md

   independently switched to white noise mode
-* Flexible routing allowing setting the output operator (with some limitations) as well as the percentage of signal that is simply added to the final output, enabling additive synthesis
+* Flexible routing allowing setting the output operator (with some limitations) as well as the percentage of signal that is simply added to the final output, enabling additive synthesis.
+By default, operator 4 is routed to operator 3, operator 3 to operator 2 and operator 2 to operator 1.
 * 128 voices (using them all simultaneously might consume quite a bit of CPU time though)
 * Fully automatable (nice way of saying there is currently no built-in